lucasidefer/lucasidefer/README.md

 🎓 Currently graduated in  **Computer Science** (Start in May 2021 and completed in September 2025).
 📚 I have some certificates in computer networks and full-stack development, including software engineering principles, and I am committed to continuously expanding my expertise.
-💼 I have extensive experience in IT infrastructure and networking, but I am currently seeking my first opportunity in development.
+💼 I have extensive experience in IT infrastructure and networking, but I am currently seeking for my first opportunity in development.

 ---